rinaxosman/neural_ir_system/README.md

 The retrieval script:

 - ✔ Loads the preprocessed corpus and inverted index
-- ✔ Selects only odd-numbered queries from test.tsv
+- ✔ Selects all odd-numbered queries from test.tsv
 - ✔ Retrieves relevant documents using TF-IDF + Cosine Similarity
 - ✔ Outputs results in TREC format